Chernivtsi Regional Art Museum

 The Chernivtsi Regional Art Museum (Чернівецький обласний художній музей) is an art museum located in Chernivtsi, Ukraine.
-The museum was founded in 1988 and maintains a collection of over 12 thousands exhibits, with a particular focus on the art of the historic region of Bukovyna.
+The museum was founded in 1988 and maintains a collection of over 12 thousands exhibits, with a particular focus on the art of the historic region of Bukovina.
 The museum is located in a former bank building, an Art Nouveau architectural monument of national significance.

 History

 The Chernivtsi Art Museum was created in 1988 from the art department of the Chernivtsi Museum of Local Lore.
 The collection, dating from the decades following Museum's foundation in 1863, formed the basis of the collection of the newly created institution.
 The new art museum opened in 1988 in then inactive Holy Spirit Cathedral.

 In 1990, after the reopening of the Holy Spirit Cathedral, the exhibits of the Art Museum were stored in the building of the former hotel of the Communist Party Regional Committee.

-In 1991, the museum was moved into the building of the historic Bukovyna Savings Bank located on the central square of the city.
+In 1991, the museum was moved into the building of the historic Bukovina Savings Bank located on the central square of the city.
 The collection was subsequently enhanced and expanded with transfers coordinated by the Directorate of Art Exhibitions of the Ministry of Culture of Ukraine, as well as charitable gifts to museum from individual artists and patrons.

-In 1996, after substantial restorations, a permanent exhibition was opened, featuring regional decorative and religious artworks and cultural artifacts of Bukovyna of the 17th-20th centuries.
+In 1996, after substantial restorations, a permanent exhibition was opened, featuring regional decorative and religious artworks and cultural artifacts of Bukovina of the 17th-20th centuries.
 Large-scale restoration of the interior stained-glass windows was undertaken in 2011.

 In 2013, a section dedicated to the fine art of the middle of the 20th to the beginning of the 21st century was opened.

 Museum building

-The building of the Chernivtsi Art Museum is an architectural monument of national significance, built in the tradition of the Vienna Secession in the Art Nouveau style for the Bukovyna Savings Bank, by architects Hubert Gessner, Prokop Šupich and Robert Vitek, who oversaw the construction works.
+The building of the Chernivtsi Art Museum is an architectural monument of national significance, built in the tradition of the Vienna Secession in the Art Nouveau style for the Bukovina Savings Bank, by architects Hubert Gessner, Prokop Šupich and Robert Vitek, who oversaw the construction works.
 The building was completed in 1900.
 The original exterior and interiors have been generally preserved, and are now part of the sightseeing tour.